deqyra/RenderBoi/CONTRIBUTING.md

 Renderboi was written with a few things in mind, regarding architecture as well as code style:
 * **Keep things simple.** If it makes sense, go for it.
 If it's convoluted, break it down.
-Even if it does make sense as is.
 Complex is better than complicated.
 * **Explicit over implicit.** Verbosity is (almost) never a problem. `using` directives for whole namespaces are frowned upon, especially in the global scope.
 * Naming stuff:
   * Make it clear.
 Explicit over implicit.